Brachioplasty in Daytona Beach, FL

 Will I Have Scars After Getting A Brachioplasty?

 The remaining scar from your brachioplasty will depend on several factors, including the amount of tissue that needed to be removed during your brachioplasty, the laxity of your skin, and your individual healing process.
-Dr. Zamora will review your incision options with you, but despite placing incisions in the most inconspicuous locations possible, some patients are left with a scar, but even those patients usually feel the trade off to attain truly sculpted and more youthful-looking arms is well worth it.
+Dr. Zamora will review your incision options with you, but despite placing incisions in the most inconspicuous locations possible, some patients are left with a significant scar, but even those patients usually feel the trade off to attain truly sculpted and more youthful-looking arms is more than well worth it.

 When Will I See The Results?